Skip to content

 See actual values a property contains:

-mp inspect values "Purchase" "country"
+mp inspect values --event Purchase --property country

-values = ws.list_property_values("Purchase", "country")
+values = ws.property_values("country", event="Purchase")

 print(values) # ['US', 'UK', 'DE', 'FR', ...]